Building resilient and inclusive food markets – Analysis of trends and actors in food and nutrition security

 Thus, food security policy can achieve maximum impact by investing in the domestic agricultural and food sector.
 This automatically means investing in domestic entrepreneurship, developing local SMEs and strengthening national economic and innovative capacities.

 However, this is threatened in two ways.
 First donors have a severely negative impact when they support policy that mainly promotes multinational involvement and export rather than benefiting local farmers (read more on this in the other synopsis article of this debate ‘PPPs: listen to the farmers‘).
 Second, the increased demand for biofuels has hindered the production of food in many developing countries and increased tensions and land conflicts (e.g. read Gloria Pracucci‘s, Transnational Institute, and Jasper van Teeffelen‘s, Evert Vermeer Foundation, articles).
 Large-scale land acquisitions by foreigners or local elites have not lifted small-scale farmers out of poverty, or increased agricultural productivity and food security.
 Speculative land acquisitions often leave fertile land unused, and deprive local communities of vital resources.
+5 The land has been informally cultivated for grazing or pasture by local farmers, while, watercourses may be used for fishing.
+Selling this land to large private organizations or rich individuals (‘land grabbing’) causes many farmers to emigrate from their land.
+The interventions of donors to enhance food security make no sense if the same donors encourage land grabbing and the production of biofuels.

 If resilient and inclusive food markets are the aim of food security policies, the impact of land grabs and the involvement of agro-businesses should at least be monitored.
-This is important because if the 1.2 billion small-scale farmers of the world (working in over 500 million farms)
+This is important because if the 1.2 billion small-scale farmers of the world (working in over 500 million farms) 6 are too rapidly involved into agri-food markets in a commercially viable way this may harm the creation of resilient and inclusive food markets.
+Other types of investments are preferable, at another scale and pace.
+The positive returns of investments in agriculture come when these occur in processing plants and input delivery as well as in trade, banking and insurance for the primary production of a more modest scale (more labour-intensive) and in rural areas, meaning that they generate more employment for the rural poor.

 There is a widespread fear that hunger and socioeconomic disruption could be sparked by economic transformations that are imposed without a bottom-up approach (with capital-intensive investments).
 Specialization is key for structural transformation, employment creation and income growth.
 Kees Blokland (managing director Agriterra) refers to a study in over 2,500 Chinese villages that confirms this, showing how the presence of producer organizations fostered agricultural specialization, which led to increased rural incomes.
 This means that villages with more cooperatives and more farmers in cooperatives were wealthier and prosperous than others.